 We aren’t talking about a wardrobe that would make the Kardashians jealous, but things like a forever home for your family.
 Perhaps a career change into a job that will bring you so much happiness, compared to the dead-end job that you’re stuck in now because you need to pay the bills.

-Personally, I have used budgeting to keep my head above water when struggling financially, manage my money to enable me to pay off my debts, save up for things that were important to me, and now I am using it to keep my bills paid and to save for a house deposit.
+Personally, I have used budgeting to keep my head above water when struggling financially, manage my money to enable me to pay off my debts, save up for things that were important to me, and now I am using it to keep my bills paid and to save for a house and a down payment.